-If a serious dental emergency occurs AFTER HOURS please contact the ADA Locum Dentist on (08) 8272 8111 or go to the Emergency Department of the Royal Adelaide Hospital.
+If a serious dental emergency occurs AFTER HOURS please contact the ADA Locum Dentist on (08) 8272 8111.

 Dental Emergencies – What You Can Do